 Halloween Horror Nights, Universal Studios

 This is one of Orlando’s most popular Halloween party events.
 It is a delight for any serious horror fans as the intensity is ramped right up.
 For this reason, it is unlikely suitable for children under the age of 13.
-The event runs from Early September through to Early November and sees the park transformed into freaky scare zones, nightmarish haunted houses and terrifying street experiences.
+The event runs from Early September through to Early November.
+The park is transformed into freaky scare zones, nightmarish haunted houses and terrifying street experiences.

-Returning this year is the ever-popular Stranger Things experience which will take you on a trip through the scariest parts of Stranger Things 2 and 3.
+Returning this year is the ever-popular Stranger Things experience!
+Take a trip through the scariest parts of Stranger Things 2 and 3.
 It features snarling demodogs and recreations of some of the famous places from the show.

-There are also plenty of other themed haunted house locations centred around films like Ghostbusters, Us, House of a 1000 corpses and Killer Klowns from Outer Space.
-Being as how this is Universal then all of their classic horror characters make an appearance as well, whether it is the Wolfman, the Mummy or Frankenstein.
+There are also plenty of other themed haunted house locations!
+You’ll find films like Ghostbusters, Us, House of a 1000 corpses and Killer Klowns from Outer Space.
+As this is Universal then all of their classic horror characters make an appearance as well!
+Look out for Wolfman, the Mummy or Frankenstein.

 There are plenty of high intensity scare zones, where you will come face to face with some larger animatronics or even a chainsaw welding maniac or two.
 Even the normal rides feature some scary theming and you may find yourself riding the Transformers ride in the company of a zombie.
 But don’t worry they are unlikely to bite, though depends on how much the actors are paid!

 If you fancy eating with a scary theme, then you are also well catered for with there being a themed buffet and many photo-opportunities at the Classic Monsters Cafe.
 This event runs from 6:30 pm through to 2 am so you can make a night of it.
 No costumes or masks are allowed at this event, though a change of underwear might be needed.